Originally published in LegalInk Practice Management, Technology: http://legalinkmagazine.com.

 If you’ve shopped for legal billing software you have found that there are many options out there.
 How do you figure out which solution is the right legal billing program for your firm?
 This software buyer’s guide will offer advice on how to make that decision for your practice.
 Rather than comparing titles to one another and deciding which one is “best”, we give you the tools to make your own decision by looking at the minimum features needed in billing software for lawyers, listing the more advanced features to look for, and finally discussing whether cloud technology is something you should consider for your billing needs.

-Retainer Management – Many law firms insist on an advanced payment that will be deposited in a trust.
-Integrated attorney trust accounting software allows payments to be drawn from client funds so the monies can be transferred into the operating account.
+Many law firms insist on an advanced payment that will be deposited in a trust.
+Integrated attorney trust accounting software allows payments to be drawn from client funds so the monies can be transferred to the operating account.

-Aging Account – Not everyone pays on time, and it is essential to remain in contact with overdue client.
+Not everyone pays on time, and it is essential to remain in contact with overdue clients.
 Easy generate of reminder messages will increase collections and improve cash flow.

-Reports – Financial reports give you a clearer picture of the profitability and liquidity of your firm, as well as providing necessary information in case of audit or billing dispute.
+Financial reports give you a clearer picture of the profitability and liquidity of your firm, as well as providing necessary information in case of an audit or billing dispute.

 You may want to know the name of the best law office management software, but the fact is “best” is a tricky word.
 The best software for you may not be the same as the best software for the firm down the street.
 You are the ideal judge of what your practice needs and how the different billing products satisfy those needs.

 Don’t make the mistake of shopping by feature lists.
 Rather than looking at what the software can do, first figure out what you need it to do.
 What’s the point of buying software with sophisticated check printing features if you haven’t issued a paper check in five years?

 Although you need to figure out your own priorities, here are the top 10 billing features most firms want.
 Use this list as inspiration for creating your own list of must-haves.